 Some children with SEND will also be in other vulnerable groups.
-Therefore, this policy needs to be read in conjunction with the relevant policies, including Child Protection and Accessibility and Keeping Children safe in Education (KCSIE).
+Therefore, this policy needs to be read in conjunction with the relevant policies, including Child Protection and

+Accessibility.
 In these cases, all professionals involved will work as a 'Team Around the Child' and all protocols of confidentiality and consent to share will be strictly adhered to.